 "Well, if he says so."
 Sonoko said, arching an eyebrow, remaining unconvinced, shifting her bag on her shoulder.
 "Well, for now, let's get checked in, I guess."
 She said, glancing over towards the ski lodge where they would be staying over the next three days.

 "That's right.
 Do you both have everything from the bus?"
 Ran asked, glancing back at Conan and Ai, to which the pair nodded in acknowledgment.
-She still was holding Conan's hand in her own, worried that he would wander off somewhere as he was want to do sometimes- of course, that was mostly during investigations, but he'd been known to do it off and on.
-It was almost as if he didn't feel that he needed to company of an adult (or at least, somewhere of an older age) around him.
+She still was holding Conan's hand in her own, worried that he would wander off somewhere as he was wont to do sometimes- of course, that was mostly during investigations, but he'd been known to do it off and on in other situations too.
+It was almost as if he didn't feel that he needed to company of an adult (or at least, someone of an older age) around him.
 Ai was a bit similar, but the air of maturity she exuded had Ran convinced she could at least walk about without the need of someone holding her hand.

 "Ah, that's right."
 Sonoko said, as if suddenly remembering.
 "We're meeting someone here, right?
 Kazuha-chan and her boyfriend~ right?"
 She said, the part coming out rather teasingly, followed by a playful grin that matched her tone of voice.